pwntester/ysoserial.net/README.md

 ysoserial.net generates deserialization payloads for a variety of .NET formatters.

 Available formatters:
-        ActivitySurrogateDisableTypeCheck (ActivitySurrogateDisableTypeCheck Gadget by Nick Landers.
-Disables 4.8+ type protections for ActivitySurrogateSelector, command is ignored.)
+        ActivitySurrogateDisableTypeCheck (Disables 4.8+ type protections for ActivitySurrogateSelector, command is ignored.)
                 Formatters:
                         BinaryFormatter
                         ObjectStateFormatter
                         SoapFormatter
                         NetDataContractSerializer
                         LosFormatter
-        ActivitySurrogateSelectorFromFile (ActivitySurrogateSelector gadget by James Forshaw.
+        ActivitySurrogateSelectorFromFile (Another variant of the ActivitySurrogateSelector gadget.
 This gadget interprets the command parameter as path to the .cs file that should be compiled as exploit class.
 Use semicolon to separate the file from additionally required assemblies, e. g., '-c ExploitClass.cs;System.Windows.Forms.dll'.)
                 Formatters:
                         BinaryFormatter
                         ObjectStateFormatter
                         SoapFormatter
                         LosFormatter
-        ActivitySurrogateSelector (ActivitySurrogateSelector gadget by James Forshaw.
-This gadget ignores the command parameter and executes the constructor of ExploitClass class.)
+        ActivitySurrogateSelector (This gadget ignores the command parameter and executes the constructor of ExploitClass class.)
                 Formatters:
                         BinaryFormatter
                         ObjectStateFormatter
                         SoapFormatter
                         LosFormatter
-        ObjectDataProvider (ObjectDataProvider Gadget by Oleksandr Mirosh and Alvaro Munoz)
+        ObjectDataProvider (ObjectDataProvider gadget)
                 Formatters:
                         Xaml
                         Json.Net